keiyoushi/extensions-source/CONTRIBUTING.md

 ### Pull Request checklist

 - Updated `extVersionCode` value in `build.gradle` for individual extensions
-- Updated `overrideVersionCode` or `baseVersionCode` as needed for all multisrc extensions
+- Updated `overrideVersionCode` or `baseVersionCode` as needed for all lib-multisrc extensions
 - Referenced all related issues in the PR body (e.g. "Closes #xyz")
 - Added the `isNsfw = true` flag in `build.gradle` when appropriate
 - Have not changed source names